 Pegs

-2. In a well ventilated area (outside is best!), spray paint your sections.
-Peel your tape when the board is entirely painted and let dry before bringing back into the house.
+In a well ventilated area (outside is always best!), spray paint your sections.
+You may want to cover the unpainted areas to avoid color overlap.
+Peel your tape when you finish painting and let dry before bringing back into the house.
+To make the color last as long as possible, apply a spray sealant and then let dry 24 hours before hanging up.

-3. Mount on your wall– making sure to use spacers!
+When mounting on the wall, making sure to use spacers!
 This will create enough distance between your board and the wall that you can use pegs for hanging your supplies.

-All that’s left to do is add your supplies and you’re done!
-For an extra fun color boost, try arranging your supplies in rainbow order!
+All that’s left to do is add your supplies and you’re done with your DIY Rainbow Pegboard!
+For an extra fun color boost, try arranging your supplies in ROYGBIV order!